chyroshan066/docs/Next.js/SEO/(1) sitemap.ts .md

 const baseUrl = process.env.NEXT_PUBLIC_BASE_URL;
 ```

 Then create a new function named "sitemap" and export it as a default function with return type "MetadataRoute.Sitemap".
 But before setting the return type of the sitemap function you first need to import "MetadataRoute" from "next".
-Then export all the array of objects having "url", "lastModified", "changeFrequency" and "priority" in each of the object.
+Then export all the array of objects having "url", "lastModified", "changeFrequency" and "priority" keys in each of the object.
 <br> The sample code is written below;

 ```